dubuntu13/dubuntu13/README.md

 I'm trying hard to be usefull.

-You can follow and connect with me closer in here:
+You can follow and connect with me closer in here:\n [Linkedin](https://www.linkedin.com/in/daniel-mehrani)
-[Linkedin](https://www.linkedin.com/in/daniel-mehrani)